fmbot-discord/docs/docs/faq.md

-# FAQ
+# Frequently Asked

 ### How do I get started?

 This bot uses your music history for various commands.
 For this we use a website called Last.fm.
 This site allows you to track your music history [from various platforms](https://www.last.fm/about/trackmymusic).

-To get started you need a Last.fm account.
-After you've setup your account there you can login to our bot by using `/login` within Discord.
+To get started you need [to create a Last.fm account](https://www.last.fm/join).
+After you've setup your account there you can connect your account to our bot by using `/login` within Discord.

 While we require a Last.fm account the bot is not affiliated with Last.fm.

 ---

-### Commands are showing the wrong songs/ it's not showing what I listen to on Spotify
+### Commands are showing the wrong songs / it's not showing what I listen to on Spotify

 We get what you're playing directly from your Last.fm profile, so please check there first to see what is showing on [your profile](https://www.last.fm/user/_).